 Antique or Consignment Shops

 Antique and consignment shops are great places to get exposure, but selling your item(s) through a third party means you will most likely receive less profit.
 There is also the chance your item will be priced too high and so be harder to sell.
-I'm not a big fan of selling through consignment because of these reasons, but if you want someone else to handle the selling and negotiating of your item(s), this is the way to go.
+We're not a big fan of selling through consignment because of these reasons, but if you want someone else to handle the selling and negotiating of your item(s), this is the way to go.
 Before committing to a particular shop, check with the different shops in your area and select one that gives you the best profit-to-sale ratio.

 Flea Markets and Swap Shops